LycheeOrg/LycheeOrg.github.io/src/content/docs/docs/faq/troubleshooting.md

 This will ensure that the paths and routes are correctly followed.

 :::note
-Note that the `serve` command should only be used for testing and debuging.
+Note that the `serve` command should only be used for testing and debugging.
 It should not be used on a production server.
 :::